WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 [Electrum Wallet](https://electrum.org) is a fantastic wallet with many features, but only private if you connect to your own Electrum server full node.
 Electrum can be used to create different types of m-of-n multisig scripts, including the use of hardware wallets.

-Anyway, since Wasabi is using the Hardware Wallet Interface with Partially Signed Bitcoin Transactions (PSBT), the implementation might come in #twoweeks, check the [ToDo list](/building-wasabi/ToDo.md).
+Anyway, since Wasabi is using the Hardware Wallet Interface with Partially Signed Bitcoin Transactions (PSBT), the implementation might come in the future, check the [ToDo list](/building-wasabi/ToDo.md).
 Schnorr key and signature aggregation with MuSig increases the privacy, since only one public key, not n, are committed on the timechain.
-So when Schnorr is activated in the Bitcoin consensus layer, in #twoweeks, there are no privacy concerns standing in the way of Wasabi multisig!
+So when Schnorr is activated in the Bitcoin consensus layer, in the future, there are no privacy concerns standing in the way of Wasabi multisig!
 :::

 ## Send